 Ingredients

-- ½ cup pure maple syrup, honey, or golden syrup
+- ½ cup pure maple syrup, honey, agave syrup, or golden syrup, to taste

 - ½ cup light brown sugar